njmurray95/utils/notes.md

 * `/etc/bashrc`
 * `~/.bashrc`

+# zsh

+**zsh** is a newer shell (c.
+1990) which has lately grown popular for its improved quality of life features.
+Zsh is completely backwards-compatible with bash -- though not by default but only when `emulate sh` is set.
+Given that zsh is rarely installed by default anyways, it's mostly better to stick with `bash` defaults.

+`zsh` does not bind with `readline`.
+By default it will scan `$EDITOR` and `$VISUAL` for the string `"vi"` and use vi keys if found, emacs otherwise. `bindkey -e` and `bindkey -v` can set these manually, respectively.

 # tcsh / csh

 **tcsh**, an extension of **csh**, a shell with """c-like syntax""".
 It is not POSIX-compatible.
 It's old (c.
 1975) and this generally explains most of its builtin redefinitions and other assorted oddities.